-- 7.29 In line with our view that communications should be clear, fair and not misleading, we expect, as a minimum, that individual notifications and attachments should be in the appropriate language for their audience.
-Where proportionate we also expect that Policyholders can get other documents, on request, such as the full IE report and Scheme document, in the appropriate language.
+- 7.29 Communications should be clear, fair and not misleading, so we expect, as a minimum, that individual notifications and attachments should be in the appropriate language for their audience.
+The language in which the original policy was written may provide a relevant starting point for considering the appropriate language to use.
+Where proportionate, we also expect that Policyholders can get other documents, on request, such as the full IE report and Scheme document, in the appropriate language.
 This option should also be made clear in the notification letters. - 7.30 Our primary aim is that communications, including attachments, to local residents should be in the local language.
 However, we recognise that many policies, particularly commercial policies, will have been sold on the basis of English language documentation.
-We will take this into account when considering whether it is proportionate for documentation to be translated into other languages.
+We will take this into account when considering whether it is proportionate to translate documentation into other languages.